Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Preparatory results for the proof of the main theorems.

 $N=1,2,\dots$.
-We want to find some good conditions under which these random variables $S_N$ converge in distribution to a random variable $S_0$ expressed in the form of a sum of multiple Wiener--It\^o integrals.
+We want to find some good conditions under which these random variables $S_N$ converge in distribution to a random variable $S_0$, expressed similarly as a sum of $k$-fold multiple Wiener--It\^o integrals.